 One such proposal would provide $50 million per year for school safety improvements.
 These include training for teachers and students.
 Another bill – which is sponsored by 30 Democrats and Republicans – would increase school security funding by $1 billion over ten years.
 Additionally, Senator Lamar Alexander (R-TN) introduced a proposal that would allocate education funding to enable schools to hire mental health counselors.

 Of course, Democrats were not happy with the fact that none of the GOP’s proposals include further restrictions on guns.
 Nevertheless, they have stated that they would support the increase in federal funding for these measures.

 So far, the legislative branch has not sufficiently addressed the issue of gun violence in the United States.
 Besides strengthening background checks, funding research into gun violence, and banning bump stocks, none of the other proposals have become law, and it does not appear that any movement on the issue will be made anytime soon.

 The Democrats have regained control of the House, but not the Senate, so it is not likely that their proposal on universal background checks will be passed.
 But that’s not a guarantee that a Republican measure that increases school security funding will either.
 The GOP may not decide to take significant action on gun violence, even though the Democrats appear to be open to increased funding for prevention programs.
 It seems that whenever a mass shooting occurs, both sides of the gun control debate aggressively push their arguments until the media decides to move on to other issues.
-However, all the discussion in the world is meaningless unless Congress is willing to act – and unfortunately, it does not appear the nation will see any solutions in the near future.We value your comments!
-Please weigh in on our comment section below.
+However, all the discussion in the world is meaningless unless Congress is willing to act – and unfortunately, it does not appear the nation will see any solutions in the near future.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com